PrasadRajeswar/Intro-to-Linux-Shell-Scripting/README.md

 # Intro to Linux Shell Scripting

-This repository introduces the basics of Linux shell scripting.
-A shell script is a plain text file containing a sequence of commands.
-When executed, it runs the commands listed from top to bottom, line by line, just as if you had typed them directly into the terminal.
-This makes shell scripting a powerful tool for automating repetitive tasks performed via the command line.
 <p align="justify">
 This repository <strong>introduces the basics of Linux shell scripting</strong>.
 A <strong>shell script</strong> is a plain text file containing a sequence of commands.
 When executed, it runs the commands listed from top to bottom, line by line, just as if you had typed them directly into the terminal.
 This makes <strong>shell scripting</strong> a powerful tool for automating repetitive tasks performed via the command line.
 </p>